Småland: Religion

 Compared to much of Sweden, Småland has a higher level of religious intensity and church participation.

 In terms of Lutheran ecclesiastical boundaries, most of the province encompasses the diocese of Växjö.
 Parts of northern Småland are in the diocese of Linköping.

 Småland is known for its free church congregations in Jönköping County.
 Most of Kalmar County and Kronoberg County have few or no free church congregations.

-Politically Småland is the strongest province for Kristdemokraterna (the Swedish Christian Democratic Party), and both of the last two leaders of the party - Göran Hägglund and Alf Svensson live in Jönköping Municipality in northern Småland.
+Politically Småland is the strongest province for the Christian Democrats (KD), and both of the last two leaders of the party - Göran Hägglund and Alf Svensson live in Jönköping Municipality in northern Småland.

 Notable people

 Farmhouses in Småland are typically red with white corners.

 Botanist Carl Linnaeus (1707–1778), often called the father of taxonomy or "the flower-king", was born in Älmhult, Småland.
 The twinflower's genus (Linnaea) was named by Dutch botanist Jan Frederik Gronovius in honor of Linnaeus because of it being his favorite plant.

 Ingvar Kamprad (1926–2018), founder of furniture retailer IKEA, was also from Älmhult.
 Some IKEA locations offer a children play area named after Småland.